 It’s best to let the bear down easy, explain that marriage is a huge commitment, it’s only just met your dog, and divorce lawyers can be costly these days.

 If, after you’ve told the bear, it’s best to let your dog go, it persists, becoming aggressive or violent with heartbreak, bear mace is an essential tool to bring along with you during your road trip.
 Being prepared for any uninvited guests (or unexpected proposals) is vital for you and your dog’s safety.
 Don’t worry though, the bear will find someone else.

 You surprisingly acquire a second (or third) dog while on your road trip with your current companion.

 However, you soon realize your new dog is a raccoon.

 Look, it’s an easy mistake.
 If this happens, you should first consider getting your eyesight checked as soon as you get back to civilization.

 Secondly, be sure to immediately return to the place you picked up the second dog/raccoon and release it back into the wild where it belongs.

-Certain wild animals can seem really friendly and cute, but it’s better for them to not join you and your dog on this adventure.
+Certain wild animals can seem friendly and cute, but they shouldn’t join you and your dog on this adventure.